Target Archery

 Indoor Season

 For indoor shooting during the fall and winter, target archers compete at a distance of 18 or 25 meters inside a building.
 Targets are in World Archery colors with a yellow bull’s-eye surrounded by rings of red, blue, black, and white.
-For competition at 18m, targets come in two varieties: a “single spot” at 40 centimeters and a “three spot” which are the same size but with fewer scoring rings.
-Archers commonly use three spot targets to prevent damaging their arrows when they anticipate shooting tight groups.
+For competition at 18m, targets come in two varieties: a “single spot” at 40 centimeters and a “3 spot” which are the same size but with fewer scoring rings.
+Archers commonly use 3 spot targets to prevent damaging their arrows when they anticipate shooting tight groups.

 Outdoor Season

-During the spring and summer, or outdoor season, target archers compete at further distances and shoot outside on a field.
+During the spring and summer, or outdoor season, target archers compete at further distances and shoot outside on an outdoor range.
 Adult men shoot at 30, 50, 70, and 90 meters, while adult women shoot at 30, 50, 60, and 70 meters.
 Archers in other divisions, such as Junior or Master classes, compete at different distances.
 The same applies to archers with disabilities, although they may also choose to enter simultaneously in the standard divisions.
 For more information, see the Constitution and Rules section of the World Archery website.

 Nationwide Target Archery Tournaments

 Many countries feature separate indoor and outdoor national tournaments.
-USA Archery hosts the National Indoor Target Championships during the winter in several regions.
+USA Archery hosts the Indoor Nationals during the winter in several regions.
 The results of the separate competitions are compared to each other so that rankings can be posted.
 The National Field Archery Association, or NFAA, also hosts a major target-style event in Las Vegas during indoor season.
 In late summer, both USA Archery and NFAA host national target archery events.
 Each tournament takes place in a venue where hundreds of shooters compete for several days.

 What Is Olympic Archery?

-In many ways, the Olympics are the culmination of recurve target archery.
+In many ways, the Olympics are the culmination of target archery.
 Archers may train for many years before making their nation’s team for each Olympic or Paralympic Games, which happen every four years in August and September, respectively.
 More than 140 countries compete in archery during the Olympic Games.

 The Olympic Round consists of exciting Match Play elimination rounds for both men’s and women’s classes.
 Archers also shoot in a fast-paced Team Round.
 During all Olympic Round competitions, archers shoot with recurve bows and compete at 70 meters.
 They aim at a target measuring 122 centimeters across, with a bull’s-eye slightly larger than a softball.
+Looking forward – a new mixed team compound event is coming to the 2028 Los Angeles Olympic Games.

 Related Topics